Yes, I knew that title would grab you. I am typically not a fan of sensationalist titles for posts, but in this case, I kind of couldn’t resist.

 2. Phi Beta Kappa from The University of Virginia, one of the top 15 schools in the country.

 3. Echols Scholar at The University of Virginia.
 Admission to the Echols Scholar program is made based on “In brief, the Office of Admission looks for academic excellence, intellectual leadership, and evidence of the ability to grapple with complex topics.”
 (Source).
+Apparently this group is representative of the top 2% of the University.
 Graduated with a 3.97 GPA.

 4. Taught Equity Options Valuation at the Chicago Board of Trade to options traders and MBAs